 - Optional: Copies of 1-2 representative SoTL articles, chapters, essays, etc. may be included as an appendix that will not be counted as part of the maximum page number.

 Applicants must submit their application online.
 Portfolios that exceed 12 pages or do not meet formatting requirements will not be accepted.

-The award committee is composed of faculty members of the SoTL Leadership Team and CTL staff.
+The award committee is composed of faculty members of the SoTL Leadership Team and CTE staff.
 The committee will consider the complete body of SoTL work produced by the recipient with special emphasis placed on research completed during the past three years and will look for persuasive evidence that nominees have:

 - Engaged in an ongoing, systematic examination of issues about student learning and instructional conditions.
 (Volume of SoTL work)